boreec/boreec.github.io/content/posts/devlog-0001.md

-Moreover, I created a new state called `ExecutionMode`, for switching between a `Release` mode (how the game is intended to be seen by the end player), and the `Debug` mode (only for the developper).
+Moreover, I created a new state called `ExecutionMode`, for switching between a `Release` mode (how the game is intended to be seen by the end player), and the `Debug` mode (only for the developer).
 The switch between these mode is as easy as pressing a key:

 ```rust